Penelope Ford: Various feuds (2019–2024)

+MegaBad (2025–present)

-On the February 19, 2025 episode of Dynamite, Ford formed an alliance with Megan Bayne., on the March 5, 2025 episode of "Dynamite" the duo scored their first victory against Kris Statlander and Thunder Rosa, Penelope would wrestle at the Double or Nothing pre-show match alongside Megan Bayne, and was defeated by Harley Cameron & Anna Jay, via pinfall, they would get a rematch on the following Dynamite with, Penelope & Megan coming out victorious.
-In October 2025, Ford and Bayne formed a stable with FTR (Cash Wheeler, Dax Harwood, and Stokely), known as "Top Gods"., she would suffer an injury on the October 22, 2025 edition of Dynamite and the following week it was announced she suffered a torn UCL that would require surgery, rendering her out indefinitely.
+On the February 19, 2025 episode of Dynamite, Ford formed an alliance with Megan Bayne.
+On the March 5, 2025 episode of Dynamite, the duo scored their first victory against Kris Statlander and Thunder Rosa.
+Ford wrestled at the Double or Nothing pre-show match alongside Megan Bayne, and was defeated by Harley Cameron and Anna Jay.
+The duo faced Cameron and Jay in a rematch on the following Dynamite, with Ford and Bayne coming out victorious.
+Ford was injured during the October 22, 2025 edition of Dynamite and the following week it was announced she suffered a torn ligament that would require surgery, rendering her out indefinitely.

+Ford returned to action on January 14, 2026 at Collision: Maximum Carnage.
+On the February 4 episode of Dynamite, Ford and Bayne, now known as "MegaBad", defeated the regining AEW Women's World Tag Team Champions Babes of Wrath (Harley Cameron and Willow Nightingale) in a championship eliminator match, earning a title opportunity.
+On February 14 at Grand Slam Australia, MegaBad failed to win the tag titles from Babes of Wrath., on the February 25th edition of Dynamite, Ford would injure her ankle in a tag team championship rematch against The Babes of Wrath.

 Personal life

 Hasler dated wrestler Joey Janela on and off for four years, before the two broke up in late 2018.
 In April 2020, Hasler got engaged to Kip Sabian.
 On the December 23, 2020, episode of AEW Dynamite: Holiday Bash, Sabian and Ford announced that they would have a beach wedding on the February 3, 2021, episode of AEW Dynamite: Beach Break.
 They married on February 3, 2021.
 In March 2023, Ford and Sabian disclosed to the public that Ford had suffered a miscarriage during a 2022 pregnancy.